NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux/index.md

 Notic the <code>/</code> sign at the begining and the space between <code>/promod_mode</code> and <code>match_pb</code> parts of the command.

-On another note, in order to reduce typing in the midst of playing, you can always access the already typed commands by pressing the tilde button and then the up arrow afterwards for quick access to the previous commands, while the game is still open; so that you can reduce your amount of typing.
+On another note, in order to reduce typing in the midst of playing, you can always access the already typed commands by pressing the tilde button and then the up arrow afterward for quick access to the previous commands, while the game is still open; so that you can reduce your amount of typing.

-After choosing your team and your weapons of choice you will be spawned in the map alongside your teammates.
-The Strat Mode text on the right top corner should have been replaced by Match Standard PB: OFF which shows that eveything has just been setup correctly and everybody is good to go.
-A few lines beneath that you should see Status and it's value Not Ready in red.
+After choosing your team and your weapons of choice you will be spawned on the map alongside your teammates.
+The Strat Mode text on the right top corner should have been replaced by Match Standard PB: OFF which shows that everything has just been set up correctly and everybody is good to go.
+A few lines beneath that you should see Status and its value Not Ready in red.
 By pressing <code>F</code> key you can change that to Ready in green color.
 The first type F is pressed a dialog will appear for recording your gameplay.
 You can either choose to record or cancel it.
 By holding down the <code>TAB</code> key you can see who has joined or joining the game.
-Who is ready or not in order to remined them to press the <code>F</code> key (quite a challenge, believe me!).
+Who is ready or not in order to remind them to press the <code>F</code> key (quite a challenge, believe me!).
 You can type messages which anyone on both sides can see by pressing the tilde key, typing your message and then hitting the enter key.

-I hope this guide covered most if not everything to get you started.
+I hope this guide covered most if not everything to get you up and running.

 Enjoy! :)